 Baked treats are a specialty of cultural cuisine throughout the world.
-Who doesn’t love the smell of fresh baked bread?
+Who doesn’t love the smell of fresh-baked bread?
 A bakery business typically operates out of a storefront in the commercial section of a city or town.
-However, many entrepreneurs have successfully run their bakeries out of their home, attracting customers via word of mouth and small-scale advertising.
+However, many entrepreneurs have successfully run bakeries out of their homes, attracting customers via word of mouth and small-scale advertising.
 Still others rent space in a commercial kitchen and distribute their baked goods wholesale to local cafes, restaurants, and convenience stores.

 Retail bakeries prepare their items in-house and sell their baked goods directly to customers, with some locations offering seating for their clientele.